0Tarun0709/NEW-TOOLS-MCP-FASTMCP/README.md

 ## Usage
+- Run a Sample FastAPI server: `python sample-fastapi-server.py`
-- Run the MCP server: `python myserver.py`
+- Run the MCP server: `python sse-server.py`
 - Experiment with code in `Notebook.ipynb`
 - Explore other scripts for additional features